Don Leeson

 Donald Leeson (25 August 1935 – 15 February 2009) was an English football goalkeeper who spent his entire professional career at Barnsley, where he played just over 100 first-team games.

 Leeson, a native of Askern, then part of the West Riding of Yorkshire, signed a professional contract with Barnsley in 1954, and made his first-team debut for the Tykes during the 1956–57 season.
 He left Oakwell in 1961 to become a police officer in Grimsby.
 He continued to play football for several local non-league teams, and also represented the national police football team.

-He retired from the police force in 1984, and died on 15 February 2009 following a long battle with lung cancer.
+He retired from the police force in 1984, and died of lung cancer on 15 February 2009 following a long illness.